-6.2.3.2 OTF Mapping
+6.2.3.3.1 Classical OTF Mapping

 The classic OTF mapping can be used effectively with any of the GREAT arrays.
 For an OTF mapping, each array pixel creates a fully-sampled rectangular map based on the step size along the scan row and the spacing between each row.
-For the upGREAT arrays (LFA and HFA), the result is seven overlapping rectangular maps (see Section 6.2.3.2a and Section 6.2.3.2b).
+For the upGREAT arrays (LFA and HFA), the result is seven overlapping rectangular maps (see Section 6.2.3.3.1a and Section 6.2.3.3.1b).
 Classic OTF mapping is currently the only available OTF AOT that can create fully-sampled maps using the single-pixel 4GREAT array.

-6.2.3.2a LFA OTF mapping
+6.2.3.3.1a LFA OTF Mapping example